Program Overview and Registration

 More details will be shared after start of the program under "Program Details".

-The ICE summer program is meant as a substitute for international travels during part 4 of the fall program (for students who are unable to travel) or as an addition for students who would like to continue broadening their international network during the summer and improve their leadership skills.
+The ICEP summer program is meant as a substitute for international travels during part 4 of the fall program (for students who are unable to travel) or as an addition for students who would like to continue broadening their international network during the summer and improve their leadership skills.
 Students can also participate during

 the student summer travels in addition.
-The program is open to all ICE program students and select students that have not participated in the fall program.
+The program is open to all ICEP students and select students that have not participated in the fall program.
+This portion will be offered when a sufficient fall ICEP students are interested in a continuation into summer.
+Check with us via Iceglobalprogram@gmail.com before you register!

 Because of its focus on leadership training, active participation during the summer program group discussions and debates are requested.

 Aforementioned students from our international partner universities

 Deepening intercultural competency and leadership in junior students, learning about cultural competency, ethics, research, current world health events (i.e.COVID-19 pandemic related research) and other basic sciences as substitute for an international summer exchange internship.

 Mid June - mid August on weekday nights and weekend.
 For most students this will be during summer vacation.

 Online platform from home, using online videoconferencing platforms